bdrainer/k8s_deploy/README.md

 2. Merge the main branch into the env branch.
 3. Update gradle.properties

-The only changes that merge in from main would be changes to gradle.properties.
+The changes that might have merge conflicts will be gradle.properties.
+Additions in main and changes in the env branch.
+The merge is straight forward and once merged won't be a conflict going forward until more changes are made in main and merged in.

 ## Templates
 See the [templates](templates) folder.
 It contains different files with tokens that are replaces by Gradle.
 The tokens